danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 }
 ```

-We may want to use these structs in various ways, e.g. serializing and deserializing them.
-Let's compare how this is traditionally done with `NSCoding` and how `Codable` can simplify it.
+We may want to use these structs in various ways, e.g. to serialize and deserialize them.
+Let's compare how to do this with `NSCoding` and how `Codable` can simplify it.

 ## NSCoding

 With `NSCoding`, you just let the type you want to serialize implement the `NSCoding` protocol.
-However, this requires the type to be a class and not a struct:
+This requires the type to be a class and not a struct:

 ```swift
 import Foundation